Sine Rule in Cambridge IGCSE Mathematics (0580/0607): Non-Right Triangles and the Ambiguous Case Explained

 Common mistakes students make

-• Using Sine Rule when Cosine Rule is needed (three sides or SAS).
+- Using Sine Rule for SAS when Cosine Rule is needed.

-• Forgetting to find the third angle before finding a side.
+- Forgetting to find the third angle when two angles are given.

 When you need more support

-If Sine Rule questions keep tripping you up — especially the ambiguous case — work through the Trigonometry topical past paper questions and the Sine Rule quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.
+If non-right triangle questions keep tripping you up, work through the Sine Rule quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.

 Frequently asked questions

 How do I revise the Sine Rule effectively?
 Read the subtopic notes, label opposite pairs on every diagram, then take the Sine Rule quiz.
-Revisit any ambiguous-case problems you got wrong before moving on.
+Practise one Cosine Rule question after each Sine Rule set so you learn when to switch.

 Ready to master Cambridge IGCSE Maths Sine Rule?